 If you replace 2014 Chrysler original equipment tires with optional or plus tire sizes, make sure to follow guidelines on how to apply tire load inflation tables when replacing 2014 Chrysler tires to find proper tire pressure for new tires.
 Always refer to the 2014 Chrysler owner’s manual for any specific safety advice regarding the application of replacement tires.

 2014 Chrysler tire pressure fluctuates with ambient temperatures, so when temperatures drop tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease in temperature.
-During winter 2014 Chrysler tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures.
+During winter 2014 Chrysler tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
 Never overinflate above psi indicated on tire sidewall.
-Make sure to check your 2014 Chrysler tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
 Consult owner's manual for recommended winter tire pressure for 2014 Chrysler.

 2014 Chrysler should be equipped with tire pressure monitoring system (TPMS) that uses tire pressure sensors to alert the driver when tire pressure is low.
 When 2014 Chrysler low tire pressure warning light is on, check all tires for low air pressure and inflate as needed.
 Refer to owner's manual on how to reset 2014 Chrysler tire pressure monitoring system.